Understand What to Expect if Scrapie has been Detected on your Farm

 The disposal costs associated with animals ordered destroyed may be covered by the CFIA.
 You will be responsible for arranging for disposal and paying all of the disposal costs upfront.
 Receipts for eligible expenses must be presented to the CFIA.

 Once all animal destruction and disposal activities have been completed, your farm must be properly cleaned and disinfected.
 The CFIA district veterinarian can assist you in developing an effective cleaning and disinfection plan.
 However, the actions and costs associated with cleaning and disinfection are your responsibility.
 The CFIA inspector should assess the cleaning of the premises before you begin the disinfection step.

 - disposing of potentially contaminated materials and items, such as bedding, manure and waste materials;

-As directed by the Privacy Act and other federal statues, the CFIA is required to protect private information collected.
-Any information provided by you during a disease response situation is treated as confidential, unless otherwise indicated.
+- As directed by the Privacy Act and other federal statues, the CFIA is required to protect private information collected as part of an investigation.